 1. Trace all the way around your pattern piece.

-2. Divide the difference in your bust measurements by 2.
+2. Divide the difference in the bust measurements by 2.
 Measure that amount out from the bottom of the armscye and make a mark.
-For example, if I have a difference of 3” between my high bust and full bust, I divide that by 2 to get 1.5” and measure 1.5” out.
+For example, if I have a difference of 3” between my full bust and pattern full bust, I divide that by 2 to get 1.5” and measure 1.5” out.

 3. Holding the corner of the pattern in place, pivot the pattern piece out to meet the mark.